 The main road runs parallel to the beach, and there are upmarket boutique clothes, surf and sports shops and a great range of cafes and restaurants.

-It is a refreshing change from the usual name-brand stores that you see in every town and city, and makes for an interesting and relaxing shopping experience!
+It is a refreshing change from the usual name-brand stores you see in every town and makes for an interesting and relaxing shopping experience!
 There’s also a small shopping centre behind the main street with a Woolworths Supermarket and a selection of service stores if you need any basics.

 Things to do when you visit Kingscliff